March 2012 marks the celebration of National Women’s History Month in which the theme is “Women’s Education – Women’s Empowerment.”

 - Homemade Eggnog Recipe: It Is a Sustainable Dream Come True - 12/17/2012

-The Womens History Month Honors Photographer Annie Leibovitz by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Womens History Month Honors Photographer Annie Leibovitz by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.